Skip to main content

 Screening Test System for Scale Production

-As part of a quality control project for large-scale production of electronic equipment, we have recently developed a Climatic Stress Screening system, which will serve as a base model for potential replications to be provided to the customer.
+As part of a quality control project for large-scale production of electronic equipment, we have developed a Climatic Stress Screening system, which will serve as a base model for potential replications to be provided to the customer.
 To know more, click here.

 Click HERE for more information on screening testing and Controlar's screening solutions.